AI Spotlight: Meet Professor Geoffrey Hinton, Godfather of AI and the brain behind Google Android Voice

 Professor Hinton was educated at King’s College, Cambridge graduating in 1970, with a Bachelor of Arts in experimental psychology.
-He continued his study at the University of Edinburgh where he was awarded a PhD in artificial intelligence in 1977 for research supervised by Christopher Longuet-Higgins.
+He continued his study at the University of Edinburgh where he was awarded a Ph.D. in artificial intelligence in 1977 for research supervised by Christopher Longuet-Higgins.
 He won many awards including the winner of the prestigious 2012 Killam Prize in engineering for his pioneering work in artificial intelligence and artificial brain.
 He was the godfather of a type of artificial intelligence currently shattering every ceiling in machine learning.
-Microsoft, Google, IBM and other tech giants have used Professor Hinton’s ideas in neural networks, deep learning and AI to improve onscreen character recognition, data compression, search engine speeds and other pattern-dependent tasks.
+Microsoft, Google, IBM, and other tech giants have used Professor Hinton’s ideas in neural networks, deep learning, and AI to improve onscreen character recognition, data compression, search engine speeds, and other pattern-dependent tasks.
 His work also raises questions that were once the purview of science fiction.

-Professor Hinton is currently the leading a government-backed research facility in Toronto who wants to create a partially automated factory that would mass-produce transplantable stem cells into disease-fighting cells using Artificial Intelligence (AI).
+Professor Hinton is currently the leading government-backed research facility in Toronto that wants to create a partially automated factory that would mass-produce transplantable stem cells into disease-fighting cells using Artificial Intelligence (AI).
 He is also an Engineering Fellow at Google, managing Brain Team Toronto, the Chief Scientific Adviser of the Vector Institute. , and Emeritus Professor at the University of Toronto.
 Professor Geoffrey was hired by Google to make AI a reality.
-He also engineering fellow for the Google Brain Team.
+He also an engineering fellow for the Google Brain Team.
 He and his two graduate students, Alex Krizhevsky and Ilya Sutskever, were hired by Google to develop Android voice search.

 You can watch a video of his profile in this Bloomberg 50 where they take a peek into the life of the world’s preeminent expert in artificial intelligence.

 (video by Michael Byhoff) (Source: Bloomberg)